 Training: New County Officers School, held every other year in January, is offered to familiarize new office holders with their county duties and current issues important to their office.
 A manual filled with information on county government is given to county officials in attendance.
-In off years a variety of refresher classes are offered through ISAC University.
+In off years a variety of refresher classes and leadership sessions are offered through ISAC University.
 Other informational seminars are presented throughout the year as needed.

 Benefits Programs: Several member programs are offered through ISAC.
-ISAC endorses IPAIT, an investment pool for public agencies; Nationwide Retirement Solutions, through partnership with NACo; IMWCA, workers' compensation coverage; ICAP, self-insurance program; and Wellmark Blue Cross Blue Shield.
+ISAC endorses IPAIT, an investment pool for public agencies; Nationwide Retirement Solutions, through partnership with NACo; IMWCA, workers' compensation coverage; ICAP, self-insurance program; Kingston Health and Live; and Wellmark Blue Cross Blue Shield.
 ISAC also has a self-funded group health insurance program currently used by about 25 counties.
 Counties participating in the health insurance program have access to an Employee Assistance Program.

 Education: Conferences and workshops sponsored by ISAC are held throughout the year.
-Two ISAC schools (one in March and one in November) are offered for networking, education and affiliate meetings.
+Two ISAC conferences (one in March and one in August) are offered for networking, education and affiliate meetings.
 Special workshops and seminars are offered throughout the year on timely issues affecting county officials.

-Publications are the main source of information sharing for ISAC with material such as The Iowa County magazine (published monthly), ISAC Update (electronic newsletter emailed weekly during the General Session), Legislative Bill Summaries (completed after the Legislative Session each year), County Directory (published every other year) and the ISAC Legislative Priorities (created at the beginning of every Legislative Session).
+Publications are the main source of information sharing for ISAC with material such as The Iowa County magazine (published monthly), ISAC Update (electronic newsletter emailed weekly during the legislative session), Legislative Bill Summaries (completed after the legislative session each year) and the ISAC Legislative Priorities (created at the beginning of every legislative session).

 Technical Assistance: ISAC performs fiscal research and analysis, conducts surveys and prepares information as needed on topics such as property taxes, county salaries, mental health issues and legislative issues.
 One full time attorney is on staff to provide an educational resource on personnel issues, board meeting rules or other legal matters.
+A second full time attorney is on staff to provide an educational resource related to HIPAA and security compliance matters.